 Pharmacists are health care professionals who strive to improve the quality of a patients’ life through medication with minimum risk.
 According to the American Association of Colleges of Pharmacy (AACP), pharmacists “consult with physicians and other health professionals in the process of pharmacotherapeutic decision making; selecting an appropriate dosage form for a given patient; determining the dose and dosage schedule; preparing the medication for administration to the patient; providing information about the medication to the patient; advising the patient to assure the medication is used correctly for maximum effectiveness; and monitoring the patient to prevent or detect harmful side effects.”
 Pharmacists must understand the use, composition, and clinical effects of drugs.
 In addition to dispensing medications, pharmacists also work in pharmaceutical research, marketing, and quality control.
-In 2018, the Bureau of Labor Statistics reported that the mean annual wage of pharmacists in the United States was $126,120.
+In 2020, the Bureau of Labor Statistics reported that the median annual wage of pharmacists in the United States was $128,710.

 Education & Training